-The Fund's volatility (annualised standard deviation of monthly returns) has tended to be much lower than the reference index and peers, reinforcing the point that the Fund appears to have met its performance objective to provide reasonably stable and predictable income.
+The Fund's volatility (annualised standard deviation of monthly returns) has tended to be lower than benchmark and peers reinforcing the point that the Fund appears to have met its performance objective to provide reasonably stable and predictable income.

-The risk outcomes, as described above regarding volatility, are in line with the PDS statements about risk and SQM's expectations for this Fund.
+The risk outcomes, as described above regarding volatility are in line with the PDS statements about risk, and SQM's expectations for this Fund.